What Is 1/2 Of 1 3/4

 Common Core Standards

-In the United States, the Common Core State Standards for Mathematics emphasize the importance of mastering fractions.
+In the United States, the Common Core State Standards for Mathematics underline the importance of mastering fractions.
 The standards outline specific learning objectives for each grade level, ensuring that students develop a deep understanding of fractions and their applications.
 This has led to a greater focus on teaching fractions in a way that promotes conceptual understanding rather than rote memorization.

 Expert Opinions